petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/introduction-to-workflow.md

 ## Activating Workflow

-When a workflow is activated for a particular asset, the *Publish* button is replaced by a *Submit for Workflow* button, and instead of instant publication, the asset's status is set as *Pending*.
-It must proceed through the workflow before publication.
+When a workflow is activated for a particular asset, the *Publish* button is replaced by a *Submit for Workflow* button.
+When pressed, the asset's status is set as *Pending*, and it must proceed through the workflow before publication.

 ![Instead of a Publish button, a Submit for Workflow button appears for workflow-enabled resources.](./introduction-to-workflow/images/01.png)